Commitment to collaborative publishing

 - Certificate preparatory course 2 GCP (6 hours) (all) – also useful for other jobs

-- Academics read, sign and include “Data use and publications”.
+- Academics please sign, scan and send the document “Data use and publications”.

 Being a part of a collaborative project – Imperialism check list

 Checklist for all: The last decades a new trade has emerged of harvesting experiences, degrees or publications for first world benefit.
 First world professionals will visit exotic study sites, they need help to get started, help to implement work and research; they will enjoy the hospitality, the weather, and the adventure.
 They will use goodwill, infrastructure and permits.

 - Make sure you are not a burden in any way

 - Share the financial burden (e.g. through your own applications)

 - If you want to give something you must ask the seniors what is needed

 Checklist: “BRIGHT Academy is doing groundbreaking work and it must reach the larger community.
 Therefore with BRIGHT Academy, your focus will be publishing rather than writing for ‘the dusty shelves’ of your institution.”
 Researchers will collect data for a worthy cause and implementers must document and report what they have done.
 However, many publish interesting results in journals that are not available to African health professionals and visiting scientists work only to further only their own careers or their home institutions.
 It is the responsibility of the academics in this project to: